sergiouribe/dental_datasets_itu/README.md

 # Dental Group AI4H ITU/WIPO/WHO Global Initiative Review Results

-This repository contains an editable version of the review results by the Dental Group AI4H ITU/WIPO/WHO Global Initiative.
-The review focused on the application of artificial intelligence in dentistry, and the results include a comprehensive analysis of the current state of the field, as well as recommendations for future research and development.
+This repository contains an editable version of the results of the ITU/WHO Global Initiative Dental Group's review of public datasets for dental imaging AI.